Roboy/ParlAI/projects/roboy/README.md

 ## 1 - Why the ParlAI?
+Roboy dialog consists of a state machine. personality file contains several states and what they do if indicated that state has a fallback input which can not be parsed is forwarded to the generative model if implemented that way.

 Roboy's fall-back in case it does not know what to answer.
 Embedded in dialogue through...

+parser semantic analysis/extraction of information keine antwort von state nor from parser
+option: fall back
+input forwarded to generative model through ros

 ## 2 - Setup
 ### Prerequisits